enkidevs/curriculum/spreadsheets/intermediate/import-functions/importfeed.md

 ---
 ## Practice

-Wh
-at is the `=IMPORTFEED()` function used for?
+The `=IMPORTFEED()` function is used to import an ???

-???

-- To import an RSS or ATOM feed.
+- RSS or ATOM feed.
-- To import an XML document.
+- XML document.
-- To import an SQL feed.
+- SQL feed.